PowerDNS/pdns/docs/http-api/tsigkey.rst

 ========
 .. versionadded:: 4.2.0

-TSIGKeys and be manipulated via the API.
+TSIGKeys can be manipulated via the API.

 Examples
 --------